October 2024 Budget: What Does it Mean for the UK Residential Property Market?

 The Labour government waited four months between the general election and the Budget to ensure its plans would not provoke a negative reaction on financial markets.

-The five-year interest rate swap finished trading below 4.3% on Thursday after hitting a high during the day of 4.37%.
+The five-year interest rate swap was trading just above 4.3% on Friday morning.
 While this compares to 3.8% at the start of the month, it is still significantly below the 5.6% recorded after the mini-Budget in September 2022.

 The government will no doubt continue watching the reaction of financial markets closely.